wsambian/laravel-excel/README.md

 ```

 ## Different formats
-The pachage supports ODS and CSV files.
+The package supports ODS and CSV files.

 ### ODS
 ```